corda/corda/docs/source/inthebox.rst

 The current prototype consists of a small amount of code that defines:

-* Key data structures
+* Key data structures.
 * Algorithms that work with them, such as serialising, hashing, signing, and verification of the signatures.
-* Three smart contracts that implement a notion of a cash claim, a basic commercial paper and a crowdfunding contract.
+* Two smart contracts that implement a notion of a cash claim and basic commercial paper (implemented twice, in two different programming languages).
 These are simplified versions of the real things.
 * Unit tests that check the algorithms do what is expected, and which verify the behaviour of the smart contracts.
 * API documentation and tutorials (what you're reading)
-* A simple standalone node that uses an embedded message queue broker as its P2P messaging layer
+* A simple standalone node that uses an embedded message queue broker as its P2P messaging layer.
-* A trading demo that runs the node in either a listening/buying mode, or a connecting/selling mode, and swaps some fake commercial paper assets for some self-issued IOU cash.
+* A trading demo that runs the node in either a listening/buying mode, or a connecting/selling mode, and swaps some fake commercial paper assets for some self-issued IOU cash, using a generic *protocol framework*.
+* It also includes two oracles: one for precise timestamping and another for interest rate swaps.

 Some things it does not currently include but should gain later are: